fbu-ios-2019/Decider/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can limit food options by choosing a specific category.
+* User can limit food options by choosing a specific category and setting their location
 * User can swipe left or right on each image of food, left for "don't like" and right for "like".
 * User can see several images of the same restaurant.
 * User can see a detailed view of a restaurant by clicking on a food image.